 For example, if our intakes were down, I knew that one of two things was going on.

 - Either our existing staffs’ schedules were so full as to not be able to get new clients in or

 - We were not doing enough marketing to generate those needed intakes.

 If the former, we needed to hire a therapist to ease the load.
 If it was the marketing, we needed to redouble our efforts.

 In our profession, intakes are the first marker of what the future will look like.
 The number of sessions and income should follow along in an orderly way.
 If that is not the case, then perhaps we are not doing something correctly.
 For example, maybe we are falling behind on our collections, either from insurance companies or from our clients.
 We can find out by checking our accounts receivable report, sometimes called aged balances, which shows, in thirty-day increments, the money that is billed but not yet collected.

-In some cases we do not know at first what is causing the issues, but noticing that a pattern is off gets our attention and then we can begin to dig out the meaning.
+In some cases, we do not know at first what is causing the issues, but noticing that a pattern is off getting our attention and then we can begin to dig out the meaning.

 Other tracking tools

 When something in the numbers did not quite follow the patterns as expected, then my Director of Administrative Services and I would start to hypothesize about possible explanations.
 We might dig into reports generated by our practice management software or in Quickbooks, where all the financial numbers would ultimately end up.